niemopen/niem-naming-design-rules/ndr6-outline.md

   </figure>
 </center>

-This abstract metamodel is instantiated by two concrete model formats: NIEM XSD and NIEM CMF.
+The NIEM metamodel is implemented in two concrete model formats: NIEM XSD and NIEM CMF.
 These are described in sections XX and XX.

 ## 3.5 Namespaces

 The components of a NIEM model are partitioned into *namespaces.* This prevents name clashes among communities or domains that have different business perspectives, even when they choose identical data names to represent different data concepts.

-Each namespace has an author: a person or organization that is the authoritative source for the namespace definitions.
+Each namespace has an author, a person or organization that is the authoritative source for the namespace definitions.
 A namespace is the collection of model components for concepts of interest to the namespace author.
 Namespace cohesion is important; a namespace should be designed so that its components are consistent, may be used together, and may be updated at the same time.

-Each namespace has a URI.
+Each namespace must be uniquely identified by a URI.
 The namespace author should also be the URI's owner, as defined by [ref webarch]().
 Both URNs and URLs are allowed.
 It is helpful, but not required, for the namespace URI to be accessible, returning the definition of the namespace content in a supported model format.
 (See [future ref repositories]() for an alternate way to obtain namespace definitions.)

 Namespaces are the units of model configuration management.
 Once published, the components in a namespace do not change.
-An incompatible change to the contents means a new namespace, with a different URI.
-As a result, a change by one namespace author does not force a change by any other author – the new version may be adopted, if desired, whenever convenient; the old version continues to work forever.
+An incompatible change to the contents requires a new namespace, with a different URI.
+As a result, a change by one namespace author does not force a change by any other author – the revisions may be adopted, if desired, whenever convenient; the older namespace continues to be valid regardless.

 ## 3.6 NIEM models in XSD

 XSD is a modeling format for all existing versions of NIEM.
 The components of a model namespace are defined by a single NIEM XSD schema document.
 These schema documents are categorized according to the conformance rules they satisfy:

 * A *reference schema document* provides definitions that are intended for the widest possible reuse.
-The rules for a reference schema document (in [section XX]()) forbid schema constructs that limit reuse, and include all of the schema constructs that capture the meaning of the schema components.
+The rules for a reference schema document (in [section XX]()) are intended to capture the meaning of the schema components while avoiding constructs that limit reuse.
 Every namespace in the NIEM model is authoritatively defined by a reference schema document; that is, there is only one reference schema document for a namespace.
 * An *extension schema document* provides authoritative definitions that are intended for reuse within a more narrow scope than those defined by a reference schema document.
 Often the intended scope is a particular message specification.
-An extension schema document expresses the additional vocabulary required for information exchange, above and beyond the vocabulary available from the NIEM model.
-The rules for an extension schema document (in [section XX]()) permit some constructs that limit reuse, but include all constructs related to semantics.
+An extension schema document expresses the additional vocabulary required for an information exchange, above and beyond the vocabulary available from the NIEM model.
+The rules for an extension schema document (in [section XX]()) are intended to define the semantics.
 There is only one extension schema document for a namespace.
 * A *subset schema document* provides a selection of components defined in a reference or extension schema document.
 Everything valid against the subset schema document must also be valid against the reference or extension schema for that namespace.
-The rules for a subset schema document (in [section XX]()) slightly relax the documentation requirements in the extension schema document rules.
+The rules for a subset schema document (in [section XX]()) are smaller and less constraining than those for other schema documents.
 There can be any number of subset schema documents for a namespace.
-* A *message schema document* also provides a selection of components from a reference or extension schema document, and everything valid against the subset schema document must also be valid against the reference or extension schema for that namespace.
-However, a message schema document is not intended for extension or reuse, or to provide semantics (these are provided by the corresponding reference or extension schema).
-A message schema document instead provides cardinality and datatype constraints intended to precisely define the content of a particular message format.
+* A *message schema document* defines a selection of components from reference and/or extension schema documents.
+A message schema document provides cardinality and datatype constraints intended to precisely define the content of a particular message format.
 The rules for a message schema document (in [section XX]()) are much smaller and less constraining than those for the other three kinds.
 There can be any number of message schema documents for a namespace.
-* A *constraint schema document* is a schema document that is unrelated to the specification of a message format.
-There are no rules for a constraint schema document, and there can be any number of constraint schema documents for a namespace.
+* A *constraint schema document* provides implementation-specific guidance that supplements the rules of a message format.
+There are no conformance rules for a constraint schema document.
+There can be any number of constraint schema documents for a namespace.

 These conformance rules are defined in section XX.
 The rules amplify and constrain the use of XML Schema, for three reasons: